 If you want a recommendation of a trainer then feel free to drop me a line and I will be happy to help you, if I can.

-Bruce Farrow Trainer is actually a NLP Master Trainer has now all but retired from NLP Training although he still trains the International NLP Trainers Training in Thailand each year. he lives in Windsor with his family and Barney the dog.
+Bruce Farrow Trainer is actually a NLP Master Trainer has now all but retired from NLP Training although he still trains the International NLP Trainers Training in Thailand each year. he lives in London with his family and Barney the dog.
 He now has a manufacturing business abroad.